m8pple/arch2-2016-cw/README.md

 There are two C/C++ components to this coursework:

-1 - Create a MIPS software simulator
+1. Create a MIPS software simulator

-2 - Develop a test suite for your MIPs simulator
+2. Develop a test suite for your MIPS simulator

 The API for the simulator is given as a bare C header file, defining the functions and data-types involved, along